 - Data banking:

 All the research shows that younger people make fewer (voice) phone calls than adults.
-They prefer to SMS / WhatsApp / use some other new thing that no old person knows about, to communicate with their friends.
+They prefer to SMS / WhatsApp / use some other new things that no old person knows about, to communicate with their friends.
 In short, it’s all about the mobile data in a phone plan for kids – and managing the internet access that is provided with it.
 With Belong, any data your child is provided is kept forever.
 The scheme is called data banking and it’s a great way to manage the cost of your phone plan.,

 - Data gifting:

 Belong also offer the facility to ‘gift’ mobile data to other people who have a Belong plan.
 Anyone who uses a Belong service can receive your gift – but in the context of a family, this plus the data banking facility work hand in hand, in that you can gift data from your data bank to other Belong users.
 For families, this could be used as a data-sharing feature, where data inclusions from one or more accounts can be ‘gifted’ to other family members.